Can You Temporarily Add Someone Else to Your Car Insurance Policy?

 There are a few situations in which it makes the most sense to temporarily add someone to your insurance.
 A common example of this is adult children coming home to live with you for a month or two and borrowing your car.
 They will be there long enough that they should be on your insurance, but not so long that you should consider adjusting the policy altogether.
 Another instance may be a roommate who uses your car a few times a month.
 Generally, you should be adding anyone that lives with you and uses your car.
 In these instances, temporarily adding the new driver to your insurance policy is the easiest solution.

 When Do I Not Need to Add Someone to My Insurance?

 The other case in which you may not want to add someone temporarily to your insurance is if you have a child who is learning to drive.
-In that case, you may want to talk to your insurance agent to readjust your policy.
+If they are still on their learner’s permit, they will be covered, but once they graduate to full license status, you may want to talk to your insurance agent to readjust your policy.
 This is because adding a teen driver to your policy can significantly change your monthly premiums.
 Luckily, most insurance companies offer specific programs and discounts for teen drivers to offset the higher risk that comes with having one on your policy.

 How Will Adding Someone to My Policy Affect My Costs?

 Adding someone to your insurance policy will affect how much you pay in monthly premiums.
 However, this isn’t necessarily a cause for concern, as it won’t always drive your rates up, and can sometimes even bring your rates down.
 Depending on who the additional driver is, they can actually get you a significantly better deal on your policy.
 When you add a second driver to your policy, the insurance company will assess how likely they are to file a claim.
 If they are a very safe driver with a good record, the insurance company won’t consider them a big risk, which is why this can bring your premiums down.